-How the student's disability affects involvement and progress in the general education curriculum: This section should include statements about the student's progress in the general education curriculum (regardless of where the student currently receives services, he or she should be involved in the general education curriculum (State Standards, Assessment Anchors, Eligible Content, or Alternate Eligible Content), and how he/she is accessing the general education curriculum with or without modifications, adaptations, and support services.
+How the student's disability affects involvement and progress in the general education curriculum: This section should include statements about the student's progress in the general education curriculum (regardless of where the student currently receives services, he or she should be involved in the general education curriculum (state standards, Assessment Anchors, and/or Eligible Content)), and how he/she is accessing the general education curriculum with or without modifications, adaptations, and support services.
 The information should be clear enough to demonstrate the need for the continuation, elimination, or additional support and services in the student's IEP.

 The IEP team must determine how the student will access, be involved in, and make progress in the general education curriculum.
 This determination should be based on assessments that relate directly to the general education curriculum and grade level content standards, and then be reflected in the IEP statement of the student's present levels.
 Information in this section will drive the development of the supports and services in the IEP.
-Reference to the PA Core and Academic Standards, Assessment Anchors, Eligible Content, or Alternate Eligible Content may be written in this section.
+Reference to the PA Academic Standards, Assessment Anchors, and/or eligible content may be written in this section.